MurrayLyne96/RouteFinder/README.md

 **Review:** The Review represent a user-submitted review of a particular route.
 The route can optionally be associated with a rating, but it is not required to submit a review.

 **PlotPoint:** A plot-point is a coordinate that is associated with a route that when combined together will create a route.
 Plot-points will contstruct the route based on their order.
+A route will need many plotpoints to correctly display a route.

 **Rating:** A rating is an review aggregator that allows users to rate the quality of a route.
-A route will have many ratings.
+A route may have many ratings.

 **Tag:** A tag is a label that can be applied to many different routes.
 Tags are used to label routes and can be used to search for specific types of routes in the system.
 # Domain Model